mucommander/mucommander/readme.txt

 - The file encoding can be changed in the internal text viewer and editor.
 - HTTPS connections can now be established even if the SSL certificate is not trusted.
+- Added a dedicated icon for the root of remote locations.

 Localization:
 - Japanese translation contributed by Nardog.